kerdl/ktmuscrap/README.md

 - L + Ratio

 ## Overview
-This is a regular HTTP REST API server with a schedule parser under the hood.
+This is a HTTP REST API server with a schedule parser under the hood.

 - Every 10 minutes (configurable) ZIP archives from specified URLs to Google Sheets are downloaded